-The holidays are full of emotions, so it can help to let guests know what to expect before they arrive.
+The holidays are full of emotions, so it can help to let friends and family members know what to expect.
 If the person is in the early stages of Alzheimer's, relatives and friends might not notice any changes.
 But the person living with dementia may have trouble following conversation or tend to repeat him- or herself.
 Family can help with communication by being patient, not interrupting or correcting, and giving the person time to finish his or her thoughts.
-If the person is in the middle or late stages of Alzheimer's, there may be significant changes in cognitive abilities since the last time an out-of-town friend or relative has visited.
+If the person is in the middle or late stages of Alzheimer's, there may be significant changes in cognitive abilities since the last conversation.
 These changes can be hard to accept.
-Make sure visitors understand that changes in behavior and memory are caused by the disease and not the person.
+Make sure friends and family understand that changes in behavior and memory are caused by the disease and not the person.

 You may find this easier to share changes in a letter or email that can be sent to multiple recipients.
-Here are some examples:
+Here is an example:

 "I'm writing to let you know how things are going at our house.
-While we're looking forward to your visit, we thought it might be helpful if you understood our current situation before you arrive.
+While we're looking forward to the holidays, we thought it might be helpful if you understood our current situation in advance.

 You may notice that ___ has changed since you last saw him/her.
 Among the changes you may notice are ___.
 I’ve enclosed a picture so you know how ___ looks now.
 Because ___ sometimes has problems remembering and thinking clearly, his/her behavior is a little unpredictable.

 Please understand that ___ may not remember who you are and may confuse you with someone else.
 Please don't feel offended by this.
-He/she appreciates your being with us and so do we.
+He/she appreciates your time with us and so do we.
 Please treat ___ as you would any person.
-A warm smile and a gentle touch on ___’s shoulder or hand will be appreciated more than you know.
+A warm smile will be appreciated more than you know.

 We would ask that you call when you’re nearby so we can prepare for your arrival.
 With your help and support, we can create a holiday memory that we’ll all treasure."